 Knossos Palace & Heraklion Full-Day Tour from Chania

-Knossos Palace and Heraklion from Chania: You don’t need to stay in Heraklion in order to discover the Archaeological Palace of Knossos!
+Knossos Palace and Heraklion from Chania: You don’t need to stay in Heraklion to discover the Archaeological Palace of Knossos!
 You can simply book a whole day tour to Heraklion, including a visit to the Palace, and forget all about driving, parking in Crete’s capital, or waiting in line.

 This is a fantastic tour, offering one great value-for-money experience that takes you to explore Knossos, the center of the mysterious Minoan civilization.
 You’ll visit the Archaeological Museum of Heraklion and enjoy a few free hours in the city of Heraklion.